aphp/edsnlp/docs/tutorials/multiple-texts.md

 ??? warning "SpaCy vs EDS-NLP"

-    SpaCy's `nlp.pipe` method is not the same as EDS-NLP's `nlp.pipe` method, and will iterate over anything you pass to it, therefore executing the operations scheduled in our lazy collection.
+    SpaCy's `nlp.pipe` method is not the same as EDS-NLP's `nlp.pipe` method, and will iterate over anything you pass to it, therefore executing the operations scheduled in our stream.

     We recommend you instantiate your models using `nlp = edsnlp.blank(...)` or `nlp = edsnlp.load(...)`.

-    Otherwise, use the following to apply a spaCy model on a lazy collection `docs` without triggering its execution:
+    Otherwise, use the following to apply a spaCy model on a stream `docs` without triggering its execution:

     ```{ .python .no-check }
     docs = docs.map_pipeline(nlp)
     ```

 Finally, we can convert the documents to a DataFrame (or other formats / files) using the `edsnlp.data.to_*` or `edsnlp.data.write_*` methods.
-This triggers the execution of the operations scheduled in the lazy collection and produces the rows of the DataFrame.
+This triggers the execution of the operations scheduled in the stream and produces the rows of the DataFrame.

 We can pass our previous Doc to Dict code as a function to the `converter` parameter of the `to_pandas` method.
 Note that this specific conversion is already implemented in EDS-NLP, so you can just pass the string `"ents"` to the `converter` parameter, and customize the conversion by passing more parameters to the `to_pandas` method, as described [here](/data/converters#ents).